Music rots when it gets too far from the dance.

 In her last decade, she wrote poetry as well — in English.
 She gathered this work in a manuscript titled "Death Is But Another Dancer (Poems for Aging Women)," to be her first book of poetry.
 It includes two hopeful epigraphs, one by Neruda and the other by Blake.
 Building up to a vision of acceptance of her own death which she sensed was approaching, the title poem opens with her reality:

 Despite the debilitating angina she suffered in her final years, she was also trying to interest publishers in another book of prose which would focus on the earth/mother goddesses of ancient Mexico and Greece, as revealed through myths, dance and poetry.
-And in the late 1980s, she directed a film version of her ballet — she called it a "choreographic poem" — based on the life of the revolutionary heroine, Carmen Serdan.

 As a dance theorist, Waldeen early on rejected the notion of pure dance, which assumes that the artist is a world unto him/herself, a world free of the disturbances of society.
 She argued that "dance is inseparable from reality."
 Her dance theory, based on her understanding of "the dynamics of the historical growth of all art forms," led her to envision "the irrevocable interrelation of the dance with other arts" and to claim that "dancers are not isolated inferior inhabitants of the great world of art."
 Early in her career, she also understood that the fashionable "despair-movements" in modern painting, literature and music had their equivalents in dance, as her observations made in the late 1940s demonstrate: